 - Consider when you should or shouldn’t drive.
 “Sometimes you put pressure on yourself to go somewhere when you really shouldn’t be going,” Hart says.
 Check the weather report.
 Can you put off whatever you’re doing?
 If you are going, plan extra travel time.

 - Keep a distance.
+According to Allstate collision data, rear-end collisions are the most common type of collision on Canadian roads.
 If you are on a multi-lane road, try not to drive beside someone else.
 Hart says you should “stagger” your vehicle, so if something happens you have room to move the car to the side.

 - Avoid using cruise control.
 “Because of differing traction, the vehicle may attempt to accelerate or decelerate at inopportune moments, which reduce your reaction time,” says Lewis Smith, manager, national projects, for the Canada Safety Council.